{/*

 • Ensure you have the hosting provider's support; ask for extra resources to tackle the additional traffic.

-A slight delay in page loading can hurt you a lot, as studies have shown that 57% of visitors leave a page when it takes 3 seconds to load.
-To avoid it, optimization and proper maintenance procedures must be implemented to get you through the vacation period.
+A slight delay in page loading can be very detrimental, as studies have shown that 57% of visitors leave a page when it takes 3 seconds to load.
+To avoid this, optimization and proper maintenance procedures must be implemented to get you through the vacation period.

-2. Provide a good interface to the users
+2. Provide a suitable interface to the users

 Your website or online store’s interface is the sales executive that your users rely on.
-The onus is always on your interface to provide and present the right things correctly to all your online shoppers.
+Your interface always has the onus to provide and present the right things correctly to all your online shoppers.

 If you want your shoppers to have a good shopping experience with you, developing and operating a user-friendly website is vital.
 The process has to begin with a good design, making it easier for shoppers to hunt, select, and buy products from your website.
 To make the whole process easier and less tedious, you can primarily focus on a few things first.